-The English Mastiff is a classic mastiff-type dog breed.
-They are massive dogs with good heft and a heavy-boned frame.
+The English Mastiff is the classic mastiff-type dog breed.
+They are massive dogs with a good heft and a heavy-boned frame.
 That said, these mastiffs can weigh up to 230 lbs and stand nearly 28 inches tall at the shoulder!

 These dogs will always be courageous and brave, making them outstanding guard dogs and watch dogs.
 Combine this with their sheer strength and size, and few intruders would want to mess with this Mastiff.
 With family, though, they’re calm and loving.

 - Historians believe the English Mastiff actually descended from the old Roman war dogs.